What is the Genetic Medicines Test Service and how does it work?

 Genes with limited evidence

 The Genetic Medicines Test we use gives us the results for many genes.
 Our clinicians will only make recommendations for genes that have enough research to help us select medications.
-The genes we do not talk about today may become important in the future as research develops.
+The genes we do not talk about today may become important in the future as

 Are there any concerns or risks I need to be aware of?